-Power Coupling
+Power Coupling Options

-You can couple and uncouple power levels with the HP 8753D by using channel coupling.
+There are two methods you can use to couple and uncouple power levels with the HP 8753D:

+- channel coupling - port coupling

 By uncoupling the channel powers, you effectively have two separate sources.
+Uncoupling the test ports allows you to have different power levels on each port.